*and by “A Better Childhood,” too.

 By Richard Wexler, NCCPR Executive Director

-UPDATE, JANUARY, 2022: In late 2020 and early 2021 we put updates in this space noting significant changes in the rhetoric at CR, including calls for reforming the so-called Adoption and Safe Families Act and calls for reducing institutionalization of children by working to take away fewer of them.
-The rhetoric was great – but now, one year later, there is no sign that it’s being backed up by action.
+UPDATE, MARCH 2023: In late 2020 and early 2021 we put updates in this space noting significant changes in the rhetoric at CR.
+Since then, the rhetoric has gotten better still.
+The group even has called for repeal of the so-called Adoption and Safe Families Act (ASFA).
+They’ve also issued excellent reports calling for reducing institutionalization of children by working to take away fewer of them.
+But there’s a problem: The public policy side of CR is now doing great work, but the litigation side has not backed up the rhetoric with action.

 And, of course, A Better Childhoold, never even changed their rhetoric.